rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-11-19-28f92d4792e4b1c3-measure-in-respect-of-companies-with-high-promoter-as-well-as-non-promoter-encum.md

 - INDFIN
 - NRAGARW
 tags:
-- surveillance
 - encumbrance
-- promoter-holdings
+- enhanced-monitoring
 - sast
 - sebi-regulation
+- shareholding-pattern
-- enhanced-monitoring
+- surveillance
 title: Measure in respect of companies with high Promoter as well as non-Promoter 'Encumbrance' as per Reg.
 28(3) of SEBI (SAST) Regulation 2011
 ---